 Our experiences in the past inform how we behave and live in the present, what coping strategies we employ, and these can become less useful over time, holding us back from being all we are capable of becoming.
 Counselling can offer a way of working through difficulties with relationships, mental health, work or personal growth and it can also be a way of breaking a sense of loneliness and isolation.
 I can offer a non-judgemental and objective space in which you are valued and accepted.
 How we work will be collaborative and I will encourage you to bring your own ideas about what works best on your journey in therapy.

-Counselling can also be done using video conferencing tools such as Zoom, Google Meet, FaceTime [apple] or WhatsApp instead of or in addition to face-to-face sessions and I am also offering this form of counselling due to the current restrictions caused by the Covid-19 pandemic.
+.. providing Counselling can also be done using video conferencing tools such as Zoom, MS Teams, Google Meet, FaceTime [Apple] or WhatsApp instead of or in addition to face-to-face sessions I also offer this form of counselling in addition to working face-to-face.
 This can be a more flexible way of experiencing therapy if you are unable to travel, you live with a disability, are living in an isolated location or due to the demands of a busy day at work.

 I work primarily with problems arising from our busy lives, which can be as a result of early attachment issues, abuse, medical interventions or loss, though there are endless ways in which our lives impact on our thoughts, feelings and emotions.
 I also work with issues to do with gender, identity and oppression and the depressive states arising from negative experiences, and I also work with the LGBTQ+ Community.

 I practice as a Therapist in Woodford to the North East of London providing face-to-face counselling and I also work from my home providing video and telephone counselling sessions.